 Truly optimal operation corresponds to L = 0, but in general L > 0.
-A small value of the loss function L is desired as it implies that the plant is operating close
+A small value of the loss function L is desired as it implies that the plant is operating close to its optimum.
+The central issue to self-optimizing control is not finding optimal set points, but rather finding the right variables to keep constant.
+The precise value of an "acceptable" loss varies from case to case, and the selection is made on the basis of engineering and economic considerations.

-In 1 it is recommended that a controlled variable c suitable for constant set point control (self-optimizing control) should have the following requirements:
+In^1 we recommended that a controlled variable c suitable for constant set point control (self-optimizing control) should meet the following requirements: